Dear reader of ADxS.org, please excuse the disruption.

 Depression without traumatic childhood experiences correlates with an increased cortisol response to stress.190

-30 severely depressed adults showed a higher and more persistent cortisol response to the TSST than unaffected adults.
+30 severely depressed adults showed a higher and longer-lasting cortisol response to the TSST than unaffected adults.
 The combination of early childhood stress experience and high chronic stress during adolescence was the strongest predictor of increased cortisol release on the TSST.191; n = 55))

 A study of 406 women aged 50 on average found a reduction in (non-stress-induced) basal cortisol levels throughout the day as symptoms of depression increased.192